CDCgov/abm-python-wrappers/docs/experiments.md

 ### Method: `run_step`

 #### Description
 The `run_step` method orchestrates the execution of multiple simulations for a specific step in the experiment's history.
-It ensures all simulations in the step are executed and their results are processed. .
+It ensures all simulations in the step are executed and their results are processed.
 It defaults to the current step if none is provided and initializes a new simulation bundle if necessary.
 For each simulation index within the step, it calls `run_index` to execute and process the simulation, ensuring that all results are generated and stored as specified.

 #### Parameters
-- **`data_processing_fn`** (`Callable`, required): Function to process raw simulation outputs.
+- **`data_read_fn`** (`Callable`, required): Function to process raw simulation outputs.
 - **`distance_fn`** (`Callable`, optional): Function to calculate distances between target data and results.
 - **`products`** (`list`, optional): List of products to generate (e.g., `["simulations"]`).
 - **`step`** (`int`, optional): Step in the experiment history to execute.
 Defaults to the current step.